etf-unibl/fpga-sonar/README.md

 ![fpga_sonar](https://github.com/user-attachments/assets/d8b92e8a-8a8f-43a5-ae86-68276216fae8)
 _Picture 1.1_ Diagram representation of system

-Blue arrows are representing signals that are sent by main cotroler and orange lines are signals that main controller recieves.
+Blue arrows are representing signals that are sent by main cotroler and orange arrows are signals that main controller recieves.

 ---
 ## Components